DrMMZ/Diffie-Hellman/README.md

 # Diffie-Hellman
-Implementation of Diffie-Hellman public key protocol
+Implementation of Diffie-Hellman public key protocol in Python